iholston/lol-bot/README.md

 >[!NOTE]
->Due the release of [Valorant's Vanguard anti-cheat for League of Legends](https://support-leagueoflegends.riotgames.com/hc/en-us/articles/24169857932435-Riot-Vanguard-FAQ-League-of-Legends) on Windows, it is recommended to run this bot on macOS to reduce the potential of detection and ban.
-If using Windows, it is recommended to not use the old .exe and instead run the bot with python directly
+>Due the release of [Valorant's Vanguard anti-cheat for League of Legends](https://support-leagueoflegends.riotgames.com/hc/en-us/articles/24169857932435-Riot-Vanguard-FAQ-League-of-Legends), it is NOT recommended to run this bot on Windows.
+It will most likely result in a four month hardware ID ban (VAN 152).
+Instead, run the bot on macOS.

 <p align="center">
   <a href="https://github.com/iholston/lol-bot">